How to Update Shopify Theme Safely Without Losing Custom

 Keeping your Shopify theme up to date is one of the smartest things you can do for your online store.
 Theme updates fix bugs, optimize speed, improve mobile experience, and ensure compatibility with Shopify's latest changes.
 This directly contributes to higher conversion rates and better SEO performance.
 In this comprehensive guide, NextSky will show how to update Shopify themes, with a focus on Online Store 2.0 themes, the current standard.

-How to update your Shopify Theme (Recommended methods)
+How to update your Shopify theme with 3 methods

 Method 1: Update directly via Shopify Admin